RexWangSida/CraftMaster/README.md

 <img src="./CraftMasterGame/src/source/icon.png" width="50%" height="50%">

+## Open Issues
+So far only the Window OS version of the game is available to be downloaded on the game website.
+The Mac OS version of the game is still on the way.

 ## Acknowledgement
 We gratefully thank **_Thien Trandinh_** for the guidance throughout the term and **_Michael Fogleman_** for giving us permissions to modify the amazing original project.